CenterForOpenScience/COSDev/docs/osf/setup.rst

         brew install R

-The following commands will install the requirements for add ons.
+The following command will install the requirements for addons.

     ::

-        invoke mfr_requirements
         invoke addon_requirements